parasghai28/Mac-commands/README.md

 # Mac-commands

-In this repo, I am adding common mac commands I use in day to day as a developer and creating an archive so any new programmer or someone using OS X command line for first time does't get overwhelmed with stuff.
+In this repo, I will add common mac terminal commands I have been using as a developer for last 2 years as my personal archive.
+I am also adding some explanation along side commannds for new programmers and people using OS-X for first time.